-1. In the address field of your browser, type www.routerlogin.net.
+- In the address field of your browser, type www.routerlogin.net.

+A login screen displays.

-2. Click the Cancel button.
+- 2. Click the Cancel button.

-If password recovery is enabled, you are prompted to enter the serial number of the router.
+If password recovery is enabled, are prompted to enter the serial number of the router.

 The serial number is on the product label.